chauff/cse1500-web-transcripts/_lectures/css.md

 *Note*: In this example :point_up: one color value is represented by its hex value, another one by name.
 Throughout this transcript, we often use color names - there are more than 140 color names that all modern browsers recognize ([a nicely formatted list on is available on Wikipedia](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)).
 Besides hex values, colors can also be represented by their `rgba` values (red, green, blue, alpha).
 We suggest [convertingcolors.com](https://convertingcolors.com/) as one option to convert between different color formats.

-Lastly, you know about CSS resets and `!important` which overrides all other declarations.
+You have also learned about two types of style sheets: the browser's style sheets (also called the *internal stylesheets* or *default styles*) and the web application style sheets, the latter overriding the former.
+There is a third type of style sheets and that are the user style sheets: user style sheets allow users to override the web applications' look and feel according to their own needs (e.g. larger font sizes or specific colors).

 In this lecture, we move beyond these basics and introduce a number of more advanced CSS concepts.

 :bangbang: **We strongly suggest to work with the toy examples presented here and not only render them yourself in the browser, but also make changes to the CSS to see the impact of those changes.
 Find out what your browser's Style Editor and Inspector can do!**

+Let's dive into the details!

 ## Pseudo-classes

 A **pseudo-class** is a keyword added to a **selector** that indicates *a particular state or type* of the corresponding element.
-Pseudo-classes allow styling according to (among others) **document external** factors such as mouse movements and user browsing history as well as **element external** factors such as the placement of the element within the entire document structure.
+Pseudo-classes allow styling according to (among others) **document external** factors such as mouse movements and user browsing history (the link has been visited before) as well as **element external** factors such as the placement of the element within the entire document structure.

 They are used as follows :point_down::